-Throughout 2015/16, the Fire Authority has maintained, reviewed and improved its system of internal control in a number of ways.
+Throughout 2018/19, the Fire Authority has maintained, reviewed and improved its system of internal control in a number of ways.
 In particular:

-- a) The Authority continues to monitor expenditure for all capital schemes; - b) Ongoing review of the Authority's employment policies is undertaken and, where necessary, policies are modified or created to ensure compliance with all applicable legislation; - c) The Service Transformation Programme, which includes Integrated Risk Management Planning (IRMP) Projects and activities that Service Managers believe will deliver a sustainable service to the community into the future.
+- a.
+The Authority continues to monitor expenditure for all capital schemes; - b.
+Ongoing review of the Authority's employment policies is undertaken and, where necessary, policies are modified or created to ensure compliance with all applicable legislation; - c.
+The Service Transformation Programme, which includes Integrated Risk Management Planning (IRMP) Projects and activities that Service Managers believe will deliver a sustainable service to the community into the future.
 Central to the Programme will be the continued investment in technology and systems to improve back-office efficiency and provide operations with technology to improve service delivery.
-The Programme, which dovetails into the Service's Financial and Service planning processes, will ensure that the appropriate level of control and visibility of all projects, reviews and activities are maintained throughout the lifecycle of the Programme. - d) The Service has continued to invest significantly in its Information and Communications Technology and command and control infrastructure. - e) The Fire Authority has received and/or adopted: - Statement of Accounts 2014/15; - Annual Plan 2015/16; - Annual Audit Letter 2014/15; - Budget Monitoring reports; - Service Measures Performance reports, and; - The Service Plan 2015/20, strategy and budget.

-- f) The Fire Authority's Service Management Team of officers carries out a continuous assessment of the implementation of policies and procedures throughout the organisation, including following up on progress made towards last year's Improvement Plan.
+The Programme, which dovetails into the Service's Financial and Service planning processes, will ensure that the appropriate level of control and visibility of all projects, reviews and activities are maintained throughout the lifecycle of the Programme. - d.
+The Service has continued to invest significantly in its Information and Communications Technology and command and control infrastructure. - e.
+The Fire Authority has received and/or adopted: - Statement of Accounts 2017/18; - Annual Plan 2018/19; - Annual Audit Letter 2017/18; - Budget Monitoring reports; - Service Measures Performance reports; - The Service Plan 2015/20, strategy and budget. - f.
+The Fire Authority's Service Management Team of officers carries out a continuous assessment of the implementation of policies and procedures throughout the organisation, including following up on progress made towards last year's Improvement Plan.

-- g) Internal audits have been undertaken with a number of planned reviews of systems and internal control procedures across a range of functions in the Fire Authority.
+- g.
+Internal audits have been undertaken with a number of planned reviews of systems and internal control procedures across a range of functions in the Fire Authority.
 Each review contains an opinion on the internal controls in place and any weaknesses result in recommendations for improvement, which are implemented by management.
 Progress against these recommendations is monitored by the Risk Management Group, with regular reports to the Service Management Team and to the Audit and Performance Management Committee.

-- h) Audits completed by Internal Audit during 2015/16 related to:
+- h.
+Audits completed by Internal Audit during 2018/19 related to:

-- Payroll System;

-- Budget Preparation and Control;

-- IT Audit Follow Up;
+- Computer Services (Includes Recommendation Follow Up);

-- Income and Sundry Debtors;

-- Purchasing and Procurement;

-- Technical Services Assets;
+- Assets;

+- Payroll Systems Review;

+- Financial Systems Review;

-- Risk Management and Business Continuity;
+- Risk Management and Business Continuity Arrangements;

 - Corporate Governance;

+- Review of Annual Governance Statement;

-- Previous Recommendation Follow Up;
+- Recommendation follow up.

-- Firefighters Pensions Administration.